vaginessa/blog/articles/2004/12-bad-gogle-the-falout.md

 Date: 2004-12-30T23:32:08-08:00
 Format: Markdown
 --------------
-The good thing about using [bloglines.com](http://bloglines.com/) is that you can easily track who's commenting on your piece.
+The good thing about using Bloglines is that you can easily track who's commenting on your piece.
 There are quite a few and my bloglines subscription count jumped from 58 to 66.

 I probably owe [Dare](http://www.25hoursaday.com/weblog/) the popularity of this post.
 He [mentioned it on his